tlhutch/test-playbooks/docs/knowledge_base/how_to_test_authentication_by_google.md

 The following guide will show you how to create a test app in Google and to use it to authenticate to a running Tower instance.
 This guide is current as of Tower-3.0.2.

+NOTE: guide needs to be updated.
+Additional steps needed that aren't mentioned in this doc:
+"You need to set up the letsencrypt certs after commenting out the tower uwsgi info the apache config."

 ### Step One: Create An Application in Google
 * First we want to go to the Google Developer's Console and create a project.
 The GDC is located [here](https://console.developers.google.com/).
 * Now you want to enable the Google+ API.
 Do this by selecting "Google+ API" under the "Library" section.
 Click "Enable."